Finer Edge Skating Club is now offering Learn-to-Skate classes at Newington Arena

 Snowplow Sam ~ Basic 1 thru 6 will be offered.

-Our program will run from March 11-th to May 6-th each Friday, priced at $155.
+Our program consists of 8 classes meeting each Friday, priced at $155.
 Class instruction will be conducted by the Club’s Skating Director, Serhii Vaypan, Asst.
 Skating Director, Sarah Carney, along with our regional and sectional competitive skaters.
 Additional details are as follows:

 - 40 minutes of on-ice instruction